Jamsek-m/diploma-thesis/README.md

 # Diploma thesis
-> My diploma thesis for undergraduate study of computer and information science at University of Ljubljana.
+> My diploma thesis for undergraduate study of Bachelor of Computer and Information Science at University of Ljubljana.

 ## Information

+> *Thesis was successfully defended on 13.09.2019*

-**Title**: Zasnova in razvoj platforme za spremljanje metrik spletnih aplikacij HTML5 (Design and implementation of platform for monitoring metrics of HTML5 web applications)
+**Title (SL)**: Zasnova in razvoj platforme za spremljanje metrik spletnih aplikacij HTML5

+**Title (EN)**: Design and implementation of platform for monitoring metrics of HTML5 web applications

 **Author**: Miha Jamšek

-**Educational organization**: Faculty of computer and information science, University of Ljubljana, Slovenia
+**Educational organization**: Faculty of Computer and Information Science, University of Ljubljana, Slovenia

 ## Abstract (SL)